light / dark mode

 TurboQuant Insights

 Recent paper by Google that claims model memory compression by 6x - finally got around to reading it.
+A lot of short and quick to digest blogs simplify it a little too much I think (especially glossing over pt 2).

 idea #1